homeisfar/LinuxDir2HTML/README.md

 ## License
-The LinuxDir2HTML.py file is licensed under GPLv2.
+The LinuxDir2HTML.py file is licensed under GPLv3.

 The template.html file Copyright (C) by Dan and is licensed as GPLv3.
+I made some minor modifications to it for handling Linux.

 ## Notes
 - There are no plans to implement a GUI.
 - The up-to-date template uses epoch time and converts to your locale.
 If you'd like to change this behavior, update the JS function `timestampToDate` in the template.
-- Certain characters like `\n` I've chosen to not implement handling for.
-In my humble opinion, just don't use new lines in file names :) *Update 2023: This may be resolved when I do the JSON rewrite*
 - LinuxDir2HTML requires Python 3.6 or greater, but if you modify the code to remove string interpolation and the barely used pathlib, the minimum required version will be much lower.

-## Similar programs
+## Similar programs (Alternatives)
+### ncdu
 I have long used an excellent program called [ncdu](https://dev.yorhel.nl/ncdu/man) to perform a similar function to WinDirStat or Disk Inventory X. I recently learned it has an export feature which you may find useful.
 Consider using it!

 Export a directory and browse it once scanning is done: